Proviso to Canon 113 of the Code of 1603

 Episcopal Anglican Church of Brazil

-Episcopal Church of Burundi
+Anglican Church of Burundi

 Anglican Church of Canada

-Church of the province of Central Africa
+Church of the Province of Central Africa

 Anglican Church of the Central America Region